canonical/robotics-actions-workflows/README.md

 The [snap](.github/workflows/snap.yaml) workflow is the main reusable workflow.
 It calls, in one go, the build, test and release workflows as an integrated and coherent sequence.
-As such, it exposes all configurations options of each sub-workflow as detailed in the next section.
+As such, it exposes all configuration options of each sub-workflow as detailed in the next section.
 By default it:

 - builds the snap